Antireligious campaigns in China: Tibetan Buddhists

 In 2006, Tibetans were arrested after responding to calls from the Dalai Lama to burn animal skin clothing.
 Bonfires spread throughout Tibet as a form of defiance.

+On 13 July 2007, the State Religious Affairs Bureau Order No. 5 was passed, requiring reincarnated lamas and religious institutions in Tibet to apply for permission with state bureaus so as to be considered legal.

 The persecution of Tibetan Buddhists escalated under Hu Jintao, leading to the 2008 Tibetan unrest.
 The uprising is described as the biggest challenge to China's invasion since 1959.
-As unrest over Chinese persecution grew, waves of protests began, including street demonstrations which were met with excessive force.
+As unrest over Chinese persecution grew, waves of protests began, including street demonstrations, which were met with excessive force.
 A mass arrest of 280 monks at the Labrang Monastery was reported during this time, as was torture during confinement.

-A farming boycott began in 2009 in protest for those people detained or "disappeared" into Chinese custody.
+A farming boycott began in 2009 in protest for those people detained or "disappeared" into the CCP's custody.
 Civil disobedience became widespread, as all the monks in a Jomda, Chamdo province monastery deserted in June 2009 instead of participating in "patriotic education".

-On 13 July 2007, the State Religious Affairs Bureau Order No. 5 was passed, requiring reincarnated lamas and religious institutions in Tibet to apply for permission with People's Republic of China's bureaus so as be legal.

 Acts of self-immolation began in 2009 at Kirti Monastery.
 In 2010, two Tibetan laypeople were killed while trying to stop a mass arrest of approximately 300 monks at Kirti Monastery.

 In 2011, China's foreign ministry announced only Beijing could appoint the 15th Dalai Lama.
-A monk at Nyitso monastery, Tsewang Norbu, self immolated after chanting "Long live the Dalai Lama" and "Tibetan people want freedom".
+A monk at Nyitso monastery, Tsewang Norbu, self-immolated after chanting "Long live the Dalai Lama" and "Tibetan people want freedom".
 The non-profit organization Free Tibet said telephone and internet services were subsequently cut to keep the news from spreading, and the monastery's utilities had been repeatedly cut.
-Author Tsering Woeser said Chinese security forces surrounded the monastery the same night of Tsewang Norbu's death.
+Author Tsering Woeser said that Chinese security forces surrounded the monastery on the same night of Tsewang Norbu's death.

 2012–present: Xi Jinping administration

-The Chinese government and Chinese Communist Party led by Xi Jinping from 2012–present intensified antireligious campaigns in the country.
+The Chinese government and the Chinese Communist Party, led by Xi Jinping from 2012 to the present, intensified antireligious campaigns in the country.
 In 2016, Xi called for "improved religious work" by uniting religious and non-religious people, and emphasizing that members of the Chinese Communist Party must act as "unyielding Marxist atheists".

 In September 2019, the UN Human Rights Council was told by the China Tribunal that the Government of China "is harvesting and selling organs from persecuted religious and ethnic minorities on an industrial scale".
-The tribunal concluded that religious and ethnic minorities are being “killed to order... cut open while still alive for their kidneys, livers, hearts, lungs, cornea and skin to be removed and turned into commodities for sale”.
+The tribunal concluded that religious and ethnic minorities are being "killed to order... cut open while still alive for their kidneys, livers, hearts, lungs, cornea, and skin to be removed and turned into commodities for sale".

+Falun Gong

+Although Xi Jinping abolished the "reeducation through labor" system in 2013, Amnesty International reported that Falun Gong practitioners are among those particularly at risk of torture.
+Scholar André Laliberté argues that the CCP continues to target Falun Gong for repression because it perceives the movement as a challenge to its authority.
+Reports express concerns that the CCP subjects Falun Gong practitioners and ethnic Uyghurs to organ harvesting.